Dartegnian/shell-scripts/README.md

 Uploads configured folders and tags onto some cloud storage solution.
 Must be configured via `/etc/restic-env`.

 ### Update script
 Thingamajig that updates your ((Arch)) Linux install and all the penguins inside.
 Written by me, for me, and probably only used by me.
-I'm trying my best in writing a shell script, okay?
+I'm trying my best to write a shell script, okay?
 Hmph.

 ## Deprecated